epsitec-sa/grafix/BUILDING.md

 ### Building freetype (windows)

+This step has been automated, these instructions are provided here as a reference.

 - Get the [freetype sources](https://download.savannah.gnu.org/releases/freetype/) and unpack them in some directory
 - Inside the freetype directory, open the file `builds\windows\vc2010\freetype.sln` in VisualStudio.
 In the build options, select "Release Static" and build the solution.
 - Set the environment variable `FREETYPE_DIR` to the location of the unpacked freetype directory before building AggUI (e.g. in PowerShell `$Env:FREETYPE_DIR="/path/to/freetype"`)

+### Installing Xorg on macos

 On macos, AggUI relies on Xorg to display it's windows.
+Note that this step is only necessary if you want to use the window system provided in AggUI.

 Install Xorg through [macports](https://www.macports.org/install.php):

 ```